chinapedia/wikipedia.abstract.en/Page/Fundamental_frequency.md

 $$f_0 = \frac{1}{T}$$

-F0leftclosed.gifSince the period is measured in units of time, then the units for frequency are 1/time.
-When the time units are seconds, the frequency is in s^( − 1), also known as Hertz.F0rightclosed.gif
+Since the period is measured in units of time, then the units for frequency are 1/time.
+When the time units are seconds, the frequency is in s^( − 1), also known as Hertz.

 For a tube of length L with one end closed and the other end open the wavelength of the fundamental harmonic is 4L, as indicated by the first two animations.
 Hence,